 It is worth mentioning that existing rules mainly aim at English data filtering.
 Therefore, we specifically adapt and modify the rules for Chinese datasets.
 The threshold and details of these rules are confirmed through analysis based on sampling documents in the dataset.

 Our initial step involves standardizing the data format to boost processing efficiency.
 Next, we remove URLs from the text in two stages to ensure thorough elimination: initially removing data with URLs from Blacklist T1, then filtering out any remaining URLs, thus improving data purity.
 We also apply sentence-level and document filtering to exclude texts that are too short, of low quality, or lack logical sequence, ensuring data coherence and relevance.
 Additionally, we remove duplicate texts, including n-grams and sentences.
-Detailed rules are listed as Appendix \ref{sec:appendix-heuristic-rules}.
+Specifically, the zh-cc dataset undergoes filtering due to its unique characteristics as a web-crawled dataset, whereas other datasets do not.
+Detailed rules are listed as Appendix~\ref{sec:appendix-heuristic-rules}.